rdkcentral/python_raft/docs/Getting_started.md

 The final step to creating your test script is to add a main function to the bottom of the script.
 This is what the script will run when executed.

-In our main we are simply creating an instace of our test and calling it's `run()` function.
+In our main we are simply creating an instace of our test and calling its `run()` function.

 ```python
 if __name__ == '__main__':